 How Do Teeth Bonds Work?

 Unlike other types of cosmetic dentistry, dental bonding rarely requires the use of anesthesia.
-In addition to being faster, also removes far less enamel, keeping your natural teeth in better condition.
+In addition to being faster, dental bonding also removes far less enamel, keeping your natural teeth in better condition.

 How Does Dental Bonding Compare to Other Procedures?

-Since teeth bonding dentists will be more than happy to discuss your options when you schedule a consultation.requires less time and material, it typically costs much less than alternatives like dental crowns and porcelain veneers.
+Since teeth bonding requires less time and material, it typically costs much less than alternatives like dental crowns and porcelain veneers.
 However, the tradeoff is that teeth bonding doesn’t last as long as other smile makeover options.
-One of our
+One of our cosmetic dentists will be more than happy to discuss your options when you schedule a consultation.

-One of the reasons teeth bonding is more affordable than other options is because it’s less invasive.
+One of the is that it’s less invasive and therefore more affordable than alternative options.
 Instead of using a tooth restoration, we’re able to directly apply and mold composite resin to the surface of your teeth.
 Cosmetic dentistry is as much an art as it is a science, which is why we recommend scheduling your appointment with our experienced dentists.

 How Do I Care for My Bonded Teeth?